 Don't let it happen to you.

 Initial Coin Offerings (ICOs): ICOs are the initial sale of a new token to the public, analogous to an Initial Public Offering for stock.
 Normally taking the form of ERC-20 tokens created on the Ethereum network, ICOs became a popular and novel way to raise funds in 2017.
-While some forms of ICOs may be legitimate, the legal consequences surrounding these investments is still poorly understood, with many of them likely to be considered securities by the SEC.
+While some forms of ICOs may be legitimate, the legal consequences surrounding these investments are still poorly understood, with many of them likely to be considered securities by the SEC.
 Regardless of their regulatory status, scammers make use of ICOs in attempted "pump and dump" schemes by the hundreds.
 It was widely reported that nearly half of 2017's ICOs have already failed.
 Please do considerable research before participating in any ICO, and don't feel pressured by limited-time token sales.

 Unsure about a payment?
 STOP! ...and give us a call (312-690-4466) or message.
 We can't determine if your destination is legitimate, but we can help you assess the risk that it may not be.